 Loy also, crucially, sees Cornell's work as a rupture with the dialectical development of art, in which the 'great sculptures formed in the dim past were vast enough to absorb the centuries of their duration' (5).
-In this classicizing view, all art derives from the ancients, and is measured by their standards.
+In this classicizing view, all art derives from the ancients, and is measured by their imperious standards.
 In contrast, Cornell's work represents an leap into the future, paradoxically 'placing' all previous art in its retrospective gaze.
 His works represent a stabilized temporality, 'outlasting all passing, instantaneously returning to the potential emptiness of their status quo' (11).
 Why has this 'evolutional mutation' happened?
 The reason Loy gives is the coming of nuclear fission.
 She writes: 'Man's scientific use of the creational "natiere" as a medium for smashing creation has reduced the future to a hypothesis' (5).
 The result is a fundamental set of questions: 'What knowing?
 What making?'
 (6).
-Cornell's art of mind answers this call, bypassing the monumental art of the past for an 'evolutional conscience' (Loy is using the word in the French sense, I think: consciousness) which, as prophesied in 'Hot Cross Bum', might be 'more amenable / to ecstasy'.
-Art in this view might begin to achieve a realization of the pure mind, and the reduction of matter to mind, prophesied by Mary Baker Eddy.
+Cornell's art of mind answers this call, bypassing the monumental art of the past for an 'evolutional conscience' (Loy is using the word in a mutated French sense, I think: consciousness) which, as prophesied in 'Hot Cross Bum', might be 'more amenable / to ecstasy'.
+Freed by the end of history itself from the drag of the past; freed from matter by its conversion into an energy which negates the world; art in this view might begin to achieve a realization of the pure mind prophesied by Mary Baker Eddy.26

-Loy analyses Cornell's art in terms of the end of art - in so doing returning it to the history of the twentieth century, and its destruction of the both matter and the future.
-She gives us a way to read Cornell as presenting the stabilized world of Christian Science, a world held still in the reverie of mind.
+Loy analyses Cornell's art in terms of the end of art, but in so doing she returns his work to the history of the twentieth century, and its destruction of the both matter and the future.
+She gives us a way to read Cornell as presenting the stabilized world of Christian Science, an archival world held still in the reverie of mind.
 In terms of her own work, we are left with a fascination with the ideal categories of Christian Science, in which the world might fall away into illusion.
 But both as poet and as critic Loy also registers, more acutely than her friend ever does, the persistent, seemingly ineradicable linkage between that hope and the 'coma' of nescience, and the presence of both historical reality and the obdurate actuality of the body in the margins of the text.